sirisian/ecmascript-types/decorators.md

 ### Block Decorators

-Note: That `Expression` is not defined here.
-Macro AST is out of scope.
-The Expression is a placeholder.
+Note: `TokenStream` is defined in [decoratorreplacement.md](decoratorreplacement.md).
+It is the token stream of what the decorator decorates - kinds, values, and spans saying where each token came from - deliberately below an AST: ECMAScript's lexical grammar is already normative, where a syntax tree would have to be invented and versioned.
+A decorator READS one here; a *replacement* decorator also RETURNS one, which is that document's subject.

 ```js
 namespace Reflect {